-Catherine E. Harnois is an Associate Professor in the Department of Sociology and a core faculty member in the Department of Women’s, Gender, and Sexuality Studies at Wake Forest University.
+Catherine E. Harnois is a Professor in the Department of Sociology and a core faculty member in the Department of Women’s, Gender, and Sexuality Studies at Wake Forest University.
 Her research is located at the intersection of sociology and feminist studies, and has appeared in the journals Gender & Society, Ethnic and Racial Studies, Sociological Forum, Sociological Perspectives, and the National Women’s Studies Association Journal, in addition to other scholarly outlets.

 Dr. Harnois’ research is rooted in multiracial feminist theory – the broad range of scholarly, activist, and creative writing, produced primarily by racial- and ethnic-minority women, in which the intersections of race, gender, class and other systems of inequality are critically analyzed and contested.